patricksurry/eastern-front-1941/doc/apxdev.md

 test is then made to see if the attacker dies or breaks.
 More on death and breakage later.

-On line 1940 we begin the main point of the whole routine, indeed of the whole game. ("The decision by arms ts for all operations in war what cash settlement is in trade"---Clausewitz).
+On [line 1940][EFT18C-1940] we begin the main point of the whole routine, indeed of the whole game. ("The decision by arms ts for all operations in war what cash settlement is in trade"---Clausewitz).
 We figure the attack.
 The only adjustment made on the attacker's combat strength is the halving of attack